-The Bleach anime was cancelled before it reaches the final manga arc, (mercifully) sparing Chojiro Sasakibe and Shigekuni Yamamoto.
-Retsu Unohana, Nemu Kurotsuchi, Jushiro Ukitake and Sajin Komamura were also spared by the same cancellation.
+The Bleach anime was cancelled before it reached the final manga arc, (mercifully) sparing Chojiro Sasakibe and Shigekuni Yamamoto.
+Retsu Unohana, Nemu Kurotsuchi, Jushiro Ukitake and Sajin Komamura were also spared by the cancellation.

 There is quite a lot of Wild Mass Guessing as to why this is the case - one persistent rumour is that the manga was deliberately set up for either a video-game or manga sequel to Breath of Fire IV (especially considering that Capcom is talking of reviving the franchise and directed the Comic-Book Adaptation in the first place).
 This would fit with the other, rather extensive changes made to the manga's end - which, up till that point, largely followed the plot of the game save for some All There in the Manual stuff from the artbook that was included in the manga.

 In the Claymore manga, out of the 24 Claymores sent to fight the Awakened beings of the North only seven survive, which is even more than expected as it was always considered a Suicide Mission by the Organization.
 In the anime Gecko Ending however it seems that the body count is much lower, as many Claymores are seen moving around after the battle, only six are seen dying and three more seems to have died offscreen, leaving 15 Claymores alive at the end of the day.